dimanikulin/dimanikulin/AIForSWArchitects_en.md

 So I created *Sample case anonymizated.docx* from *Sample case.docx*.

 ## Input docs preparation

+As input documentation for creation architecture vision the following artifacts might be considered:

+- RFP (Request for Proposal)
+- RFI (Request for Information)
+- Text of customer request

 Becacause I did not have any from those documents for my *Sample Case* I used *ChatGPT* (not Assistant meontioned previpsly) to help me to create [Assistance input 1](./AIForSWArchitects_Input1_en.md) from anonymizated input doc (*Sample case anonymizated.docx*).